 WHOIS traces its roots to 1982, when the Internet Engineering Task Force published a protocol for a directory service for ARPANET users.
 Initially, the directory simply listed the contact information that was requested of anyone transmitting data across the ARPANET.

-As the Internet grew, WHOIS began to serve the needs of different stakeholders such as registrants, law enforcement agents, intellectual property and trademark owners, businesses and individual users.
+As the Internet grew, WHOIS began to serve the needs of different stakeholders such as domain name registrants, law enforcement agents, intellectual property and trademark owners, businesses and individual users.
 But the protocol remained fundamentally based on those original IETF standards.
-This is the WHOIS protocol that ICANN inherited when it was established in 1998.
+This is the WHOIS protocol that ICANN organization inherited when it was established in 1998.

 In 1999, ICANN began allowing other entities to offer domain name registration services.
 Registries are responsible for maintaining registries of top-level domain names.

+WHOIS is at the center of long-running debate and study at ICANN, among other Internet governance institutions, and in the global Internet community.
 The evolution of the Internet ecosystem has created challenges for WHOIS in every area: accuracy, access, compliance, privacy, abuse and fraud, cost and policing.
 Questions have arisen about the fundamental design of WHOIS, which many believe is inadequate to meet the needs of today's Internet, much less the Internet of the future.
 Concerns about WHOIS obsolescence are equaled by concerns about the costs involved in changing or replacing WHOIS.

 WHOIS faces these challenges because its use has expanded beyond what was envisaged when its founding protocol was designed.
 Many more stakeholders make use of it in legitimate ways not foreseen by its creators.
 So ICANN has had to modify WHOIS over the years; the consensus policies on accuracy are a prime example, as well as the introduction of validation and verification requirements in the new form of Registrar Accreditation Agreement (2013 RAA).

 Even with these modifications, there are calls in the community for improvements to the current WHOIS model.
 ICANN's Generic Names Supporting Organization (GNSO) explores these areas and works to develop new policies to address each issue, as appropriate.
 Over the last decade, the GNSO has undertaken a series of activities to reevaluate the current WHOIS system, and has sought to collect data examining the importance of WHOIS to stakeholders.
-At the request of the Council, ICANN has initiated a series of WHOIS studies:
+At the request of the Council, ICANN organization initiated a series of WHOIS studies:

 WHOIS Misuse [PDF, 1.2 MB] -- This study examined the extent to which public WHOIS data is misused to address harmful communications such a phishing or identity theft.
 The Carnegie Mellon University Cylab in Pittsburgh, PA, USA performed this study and delivered its results in December 2013.

-WHOIS Privacy and Proxy Relay and Reveal [PDF, 1.23 MB] – This study assessed the feasibility of conducting an in-depth study into communication Relay and identity Reveal requests sent for gTLD domain names registered using Proxy and Privacy services.
+WHOIS Privacy and Proxy Relay and Reveal [PDF, 1.23 MB] – This study assessed the feasibility of conducting an in-depth study into communication Relay and identity Reveal requests sent for gTLD domain names registered using proxy and privacy services.
 The Interisle Consulting Group in Boston, MA, USA performed this study and delivered its results in June 2012.